Recycling and Sustainability at Gardeners Archway

 Our operational ambition is to reach a recycling percentage target of at least 70% of all site-generated waste by 2028, with interim milestones each year to monitor progress.
 This target includes green waste diverted to on-site composting, recovered soil and planters reused or refurbished, and packaging materials recycled through local borough schemes.
 We track separated streams — including paper, glass, plastics, metal and garden waste — and publish annual summaries so our progress is visible and accountable.

-Signage for garden waste separation at the hub We align with the boroughs' approach to waste separation, which emphasises source separation for dry recycling and organics.
+A collection of colorful spring flowering plants, including yellow daffodils, pink and purple primroses, and white primulas, arranged in pots and baskets on a weathered wooden garden table.
+The scene also features gardening tools such as a small hand trowel, a gardening fork, and a pair of gloves, suggesting recent planting activity.
+The background consists of a rustic wooden fence with peeling blue paint, creating a natural outdoor garden setting typical of residential gardens in the Archway area, providing a vibrant and inviting atmosphere for gardening and outdoor maintenance activities.
+We align with the boroughs' approach to waste separation, which emphasises source separation for dry recycling and organics.
 That local model encourages households and small businesses nearby to separate food waste, garden waste and mixed recyclables at the point of collection.
 At Gardeners Archway we mirror this by maintaining dedicated bins and clear signage in the eco-friendly waste disposal area: labels, colour-coded containers and training for staff and volunteers ensure high-quality streams that are accepted by transfer stations and reprocessors.

 Local transfer stations and civic depots play a vital role in our circular operation.
 We use approved transfer stations for loads that cannot be processed on-site and coordinate bulking and transportation for the borough’s designated reprocessors.
 Our routine routes service nearby yards and transfer hubs; common materials sent to local facilities include clean glass, cardboard, timber suitable for chipping, and compostable green waste.
 A short list of examples we work with includes: